 Put simply: my health is bigger than me.

 This thing I call “health” is not one thing, it is not even a thing I really “possess" within me.
 It is many things.
 It is the new (or old) medical ecology of food, movement, sleep, environmental stress, and connectedness, in which a life of restoration for me is a life of restoration for my environment, is a life of restoration for your environment, is a life of restoration for everyone’s environment.
 Again, how I do anything is how I do everything.

-It's made me think.
-And rethink.
 Suffering is endemic to life.
-That’s not a news flash, and yet it feels like a brick to the head when it happens.
+That’s not a newsflash, and yet it can feel like a brick to the head when it happens.
 You could curse God and die.
 You could leave this world behind and take all of your grievances with you.
 You could.
 I thought about it.
-But in the end, I chose to find meaning by developing character in the face of suffering.
-That seems like the best plan to me, since any human who lives long enough will be able to sit down and tell you a story that will break your heart.
+But in the end, I found it was much better to try to find meaning, not by asking "why me", but by trying to develop character in the face of suffering—which led to the real newsflash: you don't have to give up to give in.

 So even my relationships are different.

 Especially with my wife: I am less reactive and more patient, less embarrassed by my limitations and more willing to simply engage in mundane ways: cooking, reading, walking, talking, listening, silence, silence, silence, and healing touch.
 In some ways absence did make the heart grow fonder, or at least it helped the heart wake up to the truth that we can never not be connected, that we can only lose our sense of connection.
 Our marriage coach, Krayna, helped us see that.
 Which by the way, makes this as good of a place as any to say, there is no shame in asking for help.

 If that’s all my ordeal came to teach me, then I will gladly rehearse it.
 Daily.
 It can never be repeated too often, since it can never be learned too well.

 Is There an Elixir?